Freddie Mac Home Possible program

 This program is open to those who make 80% or less of their area’s median income.
 See the

-Income Limits” section below.
+Income Limits” section above.

 3% down